Disabled Parking in Georgetown, QLD: Permits & Accessible Bays

 Understanding Disability Parking Eligibility in Georgetown

 In Georgetown, Queensland, disability parking permits are issued free of charge to eligible residents.
-You qualify if you can't walk without assistance, use a wheelchair, or are diagnosed as legally blind.
+You qualify if you cannot walk without assistance, use a wheelchair, or are diagnosed as legally blind.
 If you hold an interstate red permit and move to Georgetown, you must apply for a new permit within 14 days of establishing residency.

 Applying for Your Georgetown Disability Permit